Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 What I'm looking for are games that aren't "other-world" fantasy, but rather use one of the following as part of its thematic underpinnings: Renaissance magic, Neoplatonism, hermeticism, gnosticism, alchemy, or any other kind of...

-This is version 5 of this page, edited by Pavel Soukenik on 24 May 2008 at 2:25pm. - View Update History - Edit This Page - Add a News Item
+This is version 10 of this page, edited by JTN on 24 February 2024 at 6:58pm. - View Update History - Edit This Page - Add a News Item - Delete This Page